ngs-docs/2021-august-remote-computing/_main.utf8.md

     - complete shutdown
     - separate disks are detached
     - data stored in EBS root volume is lost forever
-    - instance cannot be relaunched
+    - instance cannot be re-launched

 To enable Hibernation, click the box in the Configure Instance step of the setup.